cawaterdata/urban-water-reporting/scripts/reports_and_metrics_overview.md

 #### Shared Demand Metrics

-Total Water Demand is reported in 3? of the 4 reports and can be calculated from other demand measures:
+Total Water Demand is explicitly reported in 2 of the 4 reports and in the other 2 reports it can be calculated from other demand measures.

--   **Conservation Report:** Need to sum up to get total
+-   **Conservation Report:** Need to sum up reported metrics to get total demand
 -   **UWMP:** `"WATER_DEMAND_VOLUME_2020_AF"` In some cases may need to sum up the two demand types to get total demand. (units: Acre Feet)
 -   **WLR:** `"AC_AUTH_CONSUMPTION_VOL_AF"?` (units: Acre Feet)